Teacher-Organiser, Campaigning Coordinator, Programmes Manager

-Amira has been working for EFA London since 2016.
+Amira has been working with EFA London since 2016.
 She previously taught English in Egypt, Japan and South Korea.
 She holds an MA in Gender Studies and is committed to social justice, particularly issues affecting migrant communities.
-She co-runs EFA’s housing action group with Housing Action Southwark and Lambeth.
+She co-runs EFA’s housing action and Patients not Passports groups.

 Anne has been working for EFA London since 2016.
 She has a keen interest in language related issues including adult literacy, creoles and bilingualism for example.
 She has been teaching ESOL in London since 2013 and also has over 25 years’ experience working in value-driven organisations in the Charity sector including the London-based Haiti Support Group, Lambeth Mediation Service and Stockwell Partnership.
 Her many years of minority rights advocacy has given her experience in assisting people to overcome the linguistic and other barriers to full cultural integration.
 She is from N Ireland and Haiti.

 Ariel A. Morales

 Finance and HR Manager

 Ariel has been working for EFA London since 2009.
 He is a graduate in Criminology and Psychological Studies at the Open University and loves music, art and sport.